AnesBenmerzoug/embedded-tfluna/README.md

 ## Device

-The TF-Luna's specifications, taken from the [user manual](https://en.benewake.com/DataDownload/index_pid_20_lcid_21.html), are summarized in the following table:
+The TF-Luna's characteristics, taken from the [user manual](https://en.benewake.com/DataDownload/index_pid_20_lcid_21.html), are summarized in the following table:

 | Description         | Parameter value             |